forieux/qmm/README.rst

 Features
 --------

 - The ``mmmg``, Majorize-Minimize Memory Gradient algorithm.
+See documentation for details.
+- The ``mmcg``, Majorize-Minimize Conjugate Gradient algorithm.
+See documentation for details.
 - **No linesearch**: the step is obtained from a close form formula
-- **No conjugacy choice**: a conjugacy strategy is not necessary thanks to the subspace nature of the algorithms
+- **No conjugacy choice**: a conjugacy strategy is not necessary thanks to the subspace nature of the algorithms.
+In case of ``mmcg``, the algorithm use a Polak-Ribière formula.
 - Generic and flexible: there is no restriction on the number of regularizer, their type, ..., as well as for data adequacy.
 - Provided base class for criterion allowing easier and fast implementation.